CLOSED CHURCHES WITHIN THE

 Brief History:

-Kelker’s 1907 History of Dauphin County, page 225,
+Kelker’s 1907 History of Dauphin County, page 225, states that the United

-states that the United Evangelical congregation here “worships is a frame
+Evangelical congregation here “worships is a frame structure erected several

-Apparently the congregation split over disagreements about the 1922
+split over disagreements about the 1922 re-merger of the United Evangelical

-each group went its own way.
-Those
+Church and Evangelical Association, and each group went its own way.
+Those joining re-merger erected this building

-joining re-merger erected this building in 1923 and became Grace Evangelical
+in 1923 and became Grace Evangelical Church.

-Steelton Centenary (former United Brethren).
+In 1995, Grace merged into Steelton Centenary (former United Brethren).

 Final disposition: